angelahe/UXInspirations/Mondly.md

 ## what I like
 tells you how many words and phrases are in a lesson, and the estimated time to complete

+## what I don't like
+handsfree is attempting to simulate a human interraction.  there is far more english text on the screen than the 9 phrases you are learning from the lesson.  not much immersion or learning here

+## time it takes
+regular lesson (swipe, drag, etc) start time: 8:43:46
+screens: 20
+end time: 8:46:58
+total time: ~ 3:12
+review time (doesn't seem optional): start time: 8:47:03 end time: 8:47:42 total time: 40 seconds

+handsfree lesson
+start: 8:48
+end: 8:53:01
+total time: ~5 min